oavdonin/pg-rest-api/README.md

 ### Deploying REST-API service:

 This setup script was tested with:
 * MacOS Catalina 10.15.7

-In order to build, deploy and start you need to have kubectl context associated with your minikube cluster (automatically with `minikube start`)
+In order to build, deploy and start you need to have kubectl context associated with your minikube cluster (it happens automatically with `minikube start`)
-Docker binary should be in your PATH$ deploy script supports at least zsh and bash
+Docker binary should be in your PATH$
+deploy script supports at least zsh and bash

-**Run ./start.sh from within project root fooler to get your REST-API running on http://localhost:8080**
+**Run ./start.sh from within the project root folder to get your REST-API running on http://localhost:8080**

 ### Clean-up

+`kubectl delete namespace pgapi`
-`kubectl delete namespace pgapi kubectl delete pv postgredb-data unset DOCKER_TLS_VERIFY unset DOCKER_HOST unset DOCKER_CERT_PATH unset MINIKUBE_ACTIVE_DOCKERD`
+`kubectl delete pv postgredb-data`
+`unset DOCKER_TLS_VERIFY`
+`unset DOCKER_HOST`
+`unset DOCKER_CERT_PATH`
+`unset MINIKUBE_ACTIVE_DOCKERD`

 Delete minikube from your OS